About The Maritime Music Directory International

 Gunnar Wiegand has joined the MMDI team as our Germany Editor.
 He has been performing maritime and folk music from his Salzhemmendorf home town for over 40 years.
 In addition to being a successful musical entertainer, he has proven to be a skilled communicator and researcher for our efforts to uncover lost or hidden musical acts and festivals.
 We are very happy for him to work with us on our project!

 David HB Drake (www.davidhbdrake.com) is a life-long folk singer, songwriter and sailor based in Milwaukee, Wisconsin.
 He directs Organic Arts, a not-for-profit organization, for the benefit of local performance artists.
-As a coordinating entity, Organic Arts acts as a fiscal receiver for grants and sponsorships.
+As a coordinating entity, Organic Arts acted as MMDI’s fiscal receiver for grants and sponsorships before the MMDI incorporated independently in late 2024.
 As a maritime music performer himself, Drake understood the synergistic value of working together with the MMDI.
-Organic Arts is providing the MMDI the organization and support needed to launch a Kickstarter campaign for the creation of the database-driven directory and to market it to the bands, festivals, recording studios, publishers, press and other organizations that will benefit from it.
+Organic Arts provided the MMDI the organization and support needed to launch a Kickstarter campaign for the creation of the database-driven directory.
+Drake is now a board member and treasurer for the the Maritime Music Directory International, Ltd.

 Our researcher, Jon Peterson, is a maritime-themed musician, an historical reenactor and an environmental theater performer with years of familiarity with the genre.
 Jon has moved on to other activities.